sstsimulator/sst-docs/docs/tools/commandLine/sst-info.md

   - **SubComponent Slots** - Includes the slot's name, description, and what interface the SubComponents should provide.
 - Events
   - Lists any custom events defined in the Element Library.
-- Modules - **Not recommended for use, may be deprecated in the future, Use SubComponents instead.**
+- Modules -
   - **Parameters** - Includes the parameter name, description, and default value.
-- Partitioners - **Not recommended for use, may be deprecated in the future.**
+- Partitioners -
   - Name of the partitioner, description of the partitioner.
-- Generators - **Not recommended for use, may be deprecated in the future.**

 ## Syntax